Survival through Faith, Hardship, and Resilience

 A “Brief” Narrative of our “Not so Brief” History

-From 1852 to 1901, St. James parish experienced significant turmoil, having to close its doors for 18 months between 1873 to 1875.
-St. James lapsed into mission status (diocesan supported – not self-sustaining), not regaining its standing as a parish until *1957.
-While world wars, financial panic, and the Great Depression consumed our nation, those leading Saint James made great efforts to reclaim our full status as a self-sustaining parish in the diocese of Tennessee.
-The facility added St. Luke Chapel 1950 and the rectory 1938 (now McMillan Hall, containing the parish hall, the office, and classrooms).
-Another object of great significance is the altarpiece painted in 1950, entitled “Mater Purissima.
+While world wars, financial panic, and the Great Depression consumed our nation, those leading Saint James made great efforts to reclaim our full status as a self-sustaining parish in the Diocese of Tennessee.
+The facility added St. Luke Chapel in 1950 and acquired the home next door, constructed in 1938.
+With an addition in the late 1970s, the annexed facility (called McMillen Hall) contains the parish hall, the office, and classrooms.
+Another object of great significance, Mater Purissima, is the altarpiece painted in 1950 by Sister Mary Veronica (OSM).

 These walls absorb many prayers!
 We cherish our historic building and feel it embodies the steadfast spirit of generations of parishioners.
 Nevertheless, we also recognize that any church is far greater than mere bricks and mortar.
 We build the real future of St. James upon the people who truly make this parish thrive.